(225 ILCS 105/1)

 "Address of record" means the designated address

-recorded by the Department in the applicant's or licensee's application file, license file, or registration file as maintained by the Department's licensure maintenance unit.
-It is the duty of the applicant or licensee to inform the Department of any change of address and those changes must be made either through the Department's website or by contacting the Department.
+recorded by the Department in the applicant's or licensee's application file or license file as maintained by the Department's licensure maintenance unit.

 "Bout" means one match between 2 contestants.